carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - EC2 Design
   - Place all the EC2 instances in same AZ to reduce the data transfer cost.
   - Design for failure.
 Have one EC2 instance in each availability zone.

+Exam tip: You can stop and start an EC2 instance to move it to a different physical host if EC2 status checks are failing or there is planned maintenance on the current physical host.

 #### EC2 Hibernate